 When asked to evaluate their competitors, most marketers think of direct competitors: similar companies selling nearly identical products or services to the same customers.
 But in many cases, the real competition consists of completely different activities that target customers would rather do than buy from us.

 So in this Guinness commercial, the competition depicted is not another pub, which might be in the next village far over the hill, so we never have to worry about it.
 The real competition is watching TV on the couch at home (which is the biggest competitor to everything in the United States), dining in an Indian restaurant, watching dancing girls, or taking an important phone call.
 Those alternative activities all place strong, enticing demands on the time and attention of our target customers.
 Unfortunately, most marketers don’t have sheep dogs to keep them from straying.

 We 21st century marketers face the same problem, but the competition for time and attention is infinitely more intense.

-Our blogs, social media, and other content are guaranteed to fail if all we do is talk about products in a boring, conservative way.
+That’s why creativity is critical in marketing, particularly online.
+If we merely talk about products in a witless, conservative manner, we’ll lose our customers.
 That would be like inviting our friends to attend a business sales pitch instead of going to the pub.
 Who would join us?